Quality & Trust / CBAM Support for EU Imports

 CBAM Support for Aluminum and Steel Metal Parts Imported into the EU

-EU buyers sourcing aluminum and iron-or-steel parts in 2026 may need more than machining capability, material certificates and inspection support.
-When the imported goods fall within CBAM scope, the RFQ often needs a cleaner supplier data path from the start.
-This page is built for that procurement step: when the quote is real, the importer is planning ahead and the supplier package has to be organized before documents become the bottleneck.
+EU buyers sourcing aluminum, aluminium, iron and steel parts in 2026 may need more than machining capability, material certificates and inspection support.
+CBAM, the Carbon Border Adjustment Mechanism, can affect EU imports when covered goods require embedded emissions, CN code and supplier data to be organized before customs release.
+When the imported goods fall within CBAM scope, the RFQ often needs a cleaner supplier data path from the start: the quote is real, the importer is planning ahead and the supplier package has to be organized before documents become the bottleneck.

-If the order already needs CBAM-aware sourcing support, use Upload CAD for Quote and identify the aluminum or steel import context in the project notes.
-For adjacent document paths, connect this page with material certificates and traceability, quality control and inspection, RoHS and REACH compliance and secure drawing upload.
+If the order already needs CBAM-aware sourcing support, use Upload CAD for Quote and identify the aluminum or steel import context in the project notes, including whether the EU importer or authorized CBAM declarant already has a CBAM account number or application reference number.
+Adjacent document paths include material certificates and traceability, quality control and inspection, RoHS and REACH compliance and secure drawing upload.

 CBAM-ready RFQ essentials